');

 About Hunter, NY

-Hunter is a small community in New York with a population of 182 residents.
-The median household income is $70,227 per year, which is above the national average.
-The median age in Hunter is 65.3 years.
+Hunter is a small community located in New York with a population of 182 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,227 per year, which is 7% below the national median of $75,149.
+The median age of 65.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Hunter, NY